kgrama/gmat-cli/wiki/Home.md

 # GMAT CLI

-**Model management infrastructure between training and inference.**
+**Model management infrastructure between training and inference.
+No GPU required.**

 GMAT-CLI converts HuggingFace models (SafeTensors) to tensor-addressed GMAT format, then exports to production-ready GGUF with fine-grained quantization control.
+All processing runs on CPU with bounded memory usage—convert 70B+ models on any machine without specialized hardware.

 ## Why GMAT?